utdata/csvkit-nicar/README.md

 ### csvcut -n

-[csvcut](https://csvkit.readthedocs.io/en/1.0.2/tutorial/1_getting_started.html#csvcut-data-scalpel) allows you to select, delete and reorder the columns in your CSV.
+[csvcut](https://csvkit.readthedocs.io/en/1.0.2/tutorial/1_getting_started.html#csvcut-data-scalpel) allows you to select, delete and reorder the columns by name or position.

 It also has a special flag "-n" to get the header names.
 Let's use: